-I am an Assistant Professor in Kent State University’s Department of Political Science.
-I teach courses in the department’s Masters of Public Administration program, as well as undergraduate courses in political science.
+I am an assistant professor in Kent State University’s Department of Political Science.
+I teach courses in the department’s Masters of Public Administration program, as well as courses in political science.
+I currently teach urban politics & policy, environmental politics & policy, nonprofit advocacy, public administration, and research methods.

 I am originally from Grand Rapids, MI.
 I completed both my bachelors and masters degrees at Grand Valley State University (Laker for a Lifetime!), before leaving the state to pursue my doctorate at Rutgers.
 In my spare time I love running, swimming, and playing/ reading/ cuddling with my two wonderful children.